Chris Brown: 2018–2019: Indigo

 Indigo was eventually released on June 28, 2019, marking Brown's second double album.
-Musically, the album explored his R&B roots, and other genres such as Afrobeats, pop, dancehall and bounce music.
+Musically, the album explored his R&B roots, as well as other genres such as Afrobeats, pop, dancehall, and bounce music.
 According to A.D.
 Amorosi of The Inquirer, the album's themes mix spiritual awakening with sexuality.
-In the US, Indigo debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week, making it his third number-one album in the country.
-Indigo was further promoted with the release of the single "Heat", which topped the Billboard Rhythmic Airplay chart, and earned Brown his 13th number one on the chart, and second during 2019.
-On October 4, 2019, Brown eventually released a deluxe version of Indigo entitled Indigo Extended, which included 10 additional songs, making the extended version a total of 42 songs.
+In the US, Indigo debuted at number one on the US Billboard 200 with 108,000 album-equivalent units in its first week, making it his third number-one album in the country.
+Indigo was further promoted with the release of the single "Heat", which topped the Billboard Rhythmic Airplay chart, earning Brown his 13th number one on that chart, and his second during 2019.
+On October 4, 2019, Brown released a deluxe version of Indigo entitled Indigo Extended, which included 10 additional songs, bringing the total track count to 42.

-On June 10, 2019, Brown announced an official headlining concert tour "Indigoat Tour" in which he performed the album throughout the US.
+On June 10, 2019, Brown announced an official headlining concert tour, the "Indigoat Tour," in which he performed the album throughout the US.
 The tour began on August 20 and ended on October 19.
-Jay Cridlin of Tampa Bay Times attended the Tampa concert, and reviewing it he said it was "a guilty pleasure", wondering if enjoying his stage presence should be wrong, considering the controversies surrounding his public figure, expressing "At what point do we -- can we, should we -- forget about the blowups and restraining orders, and just marvel at the way Brown splits into a backflip and kick-spins a 360 during 'Drunk Texting'?".
+Jay Cridlin of Tampa Bay Times attended the Tampa concert, and reviewing it, he said it was "a guilty pleasure," wondering if enjoying his stage presence should be wrong, considering the controversies surrounding his public figure, expressing: "At what point do we -- can we, should we -- forget about the blowups and restraining orders, and just marvel at the way Brown splits into a backflip and kick-spins a 360 during 'Drunk Texting'?".
 The "Indigoat Tour" grossed over $30,100,000 in its 37 shows, selling out most of the venues.
 At the end of the year, Brown was ranked third on Billboards "Top R&B/Hip-Hop Artists of the Decade" for the 2010s, behind Rihanna and Drake in second and first, respectively.

 20202023: Breezy

-In December 2019, Brown revealed that he started working on new material for his tenth studio album.
-Later, on April 29, 2020, Brown announced the release of a collaborative mixtape with Young Thug, Slime & B. The mixtape was released on May 5, 2020, and features the hit single "Go Crazy", which peaked at number 3 on the Billboard Hot 100, becoming Brown's first song to spend one full year on the chart.
-In April 2021, "Go Crazy" broke the record for the longest running No. 1 song on R&B/Hip-Hop Airplay, a record that was previously held by Brown's 2019 hit single "No Guidance".
+On April 29, 2020, Brown announced the release of a collaborative mixtape with Young Thug, Slime & B. It was released on May 5, and features the hit single "Go Crazy", which peaked at number 3 on the Billboard Hot 100, becoming Brown's first song to spend one full year on the chart.
+In April 2021, "Go Crazy" broke the record for the longest running No. 1 song on R&B/Hip-Hop Airplay, a record previously held by Brown's 2019 hit single "No Guidance".
 On May 1, 2020, Brown was featured on Drake's Dark Lane Demo Tapes mixtape, on the track "Not You Too".
 The song earned Brown his 100th career entry on the US Billboard Hot 100, debuting at number 25.